 - 1. "Parents and Whānau" means any parent or family member with joint or sole responsibility for the care, development and upbringing of a child or young person. - 2.
-"Caregivers" means a guardian or person who has day to day care of a child or young person but is not primarily responsibly either jointly or soley for the care, development and upbringing of a child or young person. - 3.
+"Caregivers" means a guardian or person who has day to day care of a child or young person but is not primarily responsible either jointly or solely for the care, development and upbringing of a child or young person. - 3.
 "Contractor" or "Independent Contractor" are those engaged by He Whānau Manaaki to perform services under a contract for services.
-Contractors are self employed.
-TONI's are engaged as contractors to He Whānau Manaaki within the Etu Ao (Home-Based Education) Team.
+Contractors are self-employed.
+TONI's are engaged as contractors to He Whānau Manaaki within the Etu Ao (Home-Based Education) Team. - 4.
+"Service" includes all funded activities under He Whānau Manaaki.
+This includes all social services, services that are attached to kindergartens and services that are provided in private homes.